M. S. S. Pandian: Education and academic career

 Pandian was a native of Marthandam, a town in Kanyakumari district.
 Pandian completed his B.A. in economics from Scott Christian College, Nagercoil in 1978.
-He then shifted to Chennai to pursue his post graduation in Economics from The Madras Christian College (MCC).
+He then shifted to Chennai to pursue postgraduate studies in Economics at The Madras Christian College (MCC).
 He completed the degree in 1980.
 He finished his Ph.D. from Madras University in 1987.
 He worked at the Madras Institute of Development Studies (MIDS), Madras as an associate professor from 1989 to 2001.
-He had taught briefly as an Adjunct Faculty at the Asian College of Journalism (ACJ) in Chennai.
+He taught briefly as an Adjunct Faculty at the Asian College of Journalism (ACJ) in Chennai.
 He was the Honorary Visiting Fellow, Sarai Programme at the Centre for the Study of Developing Societies (CSDS), Delhi during the period of 2002–2009.
-Pandian joined the Jawaharlal Nehru University, Delhi in 2009 and continued in the post till his untimely death in 2014.
+Pandian joined the Jawaharlal Nehru University, Delhi in 2009 and continued in the post until his death in 2014.
+He was a member of the Subaltern Studies editorial collective for a number of years, jointly editing volume 12 (published in 2005).

-Pandian has been the Rama Wattamul Distinguished Indian Scholar at the University of Hawaii, Honolulu in 2008. the other posts he held include: visiting fellow, Centre of South Asian Studies at the Cambridge University in 2004; visiting professor in human sciences at the George Washington University in Washington, D.C., in 2002.
+Pandian was the Rama Wattamul Distinguished Indian Scholar at the University of Hawaii, Honolulu in 2008.
+Other posts he held include: visiting fellow, Centre of South Asian Studies at the Cambridge University in 2004 and visiting professor in human sciences at the George Washington University in Washington, D.C., in 2002.